-Executive summaries: (10 points weekly) reference the How to write an executive summary document in the course module; these summaries shall be approximately 700-800 words no more than three pages, double-spaced.
+Executive summaries: (10 points each) reference the How to write an executive summary document in the course module; these summaries shall be approximately 700-800 words no more than three pages, double-spaced.

-Write your story: (10 points weekly) review the Storytelling making meaning protocol document in the course module.
+Write your story: (10 points each) review the Storytelling making meaning protocol document in the course module.
 You will have only five minutes to tell your story, thus, only write five minutes worth of speech.
 A protocol is a structured process or guideline to promote meaningful and efficient communication, problem solving, and learning.
 Protocols used within a group that shares common values, permit an honest, deeply meaningful, and often intimate type of conversation which people are not in the habit of having, building skills and culture needed for successful collaboration.

-Synchronous Zoom Meet Ups: (10 points each; 3 meetings total) these live Zoom Meetings will occur once a week for each eight weeks of the course.
-You will receive 10 points for attending and participating.
+Synchronous Zoom Meet Ups: (10 points each; 2 meetings total) these live Zoom Meetings will occur two times; you will receive 10 points for attending and participating.
 If you are unable to attend a Zoom meeting, please inform the instructor.
 In addition, the videos will be archived and uploaded to each week's course module for your review to you can participate in the storytelling reflections assignment.
 Invitations will be posted in the course module.
 Download and become knowledgeable about Zoom prior to our first meeting: https://csusm.zoom.us

-Storytelling reflections: (10 points weekly) review Course Norms in providing reflections.
+Storytelling reflections: (10 points each) review Course Norms in providing reflections.
 Students are sharing personal stories, and it is pertinent we respect this process.